scrabbletank/farhome-rules/rulesdoc.md

 ___
 ***Enchanting Presence.*** Any attack, maneuver or spell attack against this target adds 2 bad dice to their rolls.

 ***Innate Magic.*** This creature does not require a codex to cast spells.
 They cast all spells at 3rd level using 3/2/1 as their spellcasting roll, and cannot cast more than 7 times per long rest.
+Spells cast are considered one level higher when targeted by _Counter Spell_ or _Dispel Magic_.
 They know the following spells: _Vine Whip_, _Animal Messenger_, _Bramble_, _Tremor_, _Healing Word_.

 ***Tree Stride.*** As part of its movement, the dryad can enter a tree and exit out of another tree within 10 tiles.